September 28, 2022 | Alumni

 TEDx U of T couldn't happen without alumni support.

-When alumni use financial services from Manulife, MBNA and TD Insurance, these affinity partners give a portion of the proceeds to TEDx U of T and many other U of T student and alumni initiatives every year.
+When alumni use insurance services from Manulife or TD Insurance, these affinity partners give a portion of the proceeds to TEDx U of T and many other U of T student and alumni initiatives every year.
 Plus, alumni receive great preferred rates negotiated by U of T.